In and Around the Parish (Security News here)

 Our first ever page in The Village magazine – May 2018

 In case you missed it you can catch up here.
-Look out for our next page in the July edition.
+Look out for our next page in the November edition.
+The latest Parish Council Newsletter is available here.

 Lickey Festival 2018 – latest news